hapax/hapax.github.io/research.md

 I study string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
-This is the crazy-sounding (but extremely well-tested) proposition that quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in *d* dimensions.
+This is the crazy-sounding proposition that quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly equivalent to a regular quantum theory in *d* dimensions.
 For instance, a 3D black hole can be simulated on a 2D quantum computer!